Unemployment and COVID-19

 - Example: You worked as a welder for several years but took a job as a dishwasher for minimum wage for a few weeks.
 You would not lose out on unemployment checks because you quit the dishwashing job.
 Warning: The longer your stay in a "non-regular" job, the more "regular" that job becomes.

 - You voluntarily moved to an area where there are fewer jobs.

 - You were fired for "misconduct".
 Misconduct means that you did something wrong that was within your control and was very harmful to your employer.
-For example, repeated tardiness, violating a reasonable rule, dishonesty or drinking on the job would probably be "misconduct".
+Misconduct is much more serious than poor job performance.
+For example, severe tardiness, violating a reasonable rule that seriously put your employer's business at risk, dishonesty or drinking on the job would probably be "misconduct".

 - you did the best job you could, but it just wasn't good enough for your employer.
 This is not misconduct;

 - you made an isolated mistake, or error in judgment;